All categories under CondoWonk

 Policy: Laws and Rules affecting condos

-Moratorium on Insurance Cancellations: Are Condos Residential Enough?
+Insurance Moratorium for Condo Cancellations: Are They Residential Enough?

 Condominium association policies are classified as commercial, not residential.
 That means condo associations are not guaranteed the consumer protections provided to single-family homes—including a moratorium on cancellations in areas near Los Angeles burn areas.